 Suggested Fabrics: View A and B Dress in a lightweight fabric such as cotton, linen, or silk.
 Not suitable for knits.

-What You Get: One 28 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
-The PDF sewing pattern provides step-by-step digitally drawn illustrated instructions and full-size pattern pieces.
+What You Get: One 21 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
+The PDF sewing pattern provides step-by-step full color illustrations and full-size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.

 Download, Print, Sew!